Scalr/terraform-provider-scalr/docs/data-sources/scalr_policy_group.md

 # scalr_policy_group Data Source

-This data source is used to retrieve details of a policy group by name and account_id.
+Retrieves the details of a policy group by the name and account_id.

 ## Example Usage